xiaolefrank/MIT-6.092/README.md

 To do list:

-- [ ] implement the column and dignoal judgement in Assignment7.
+- [ ] implement the column and diagonal judgement in Assignment7.